corrode/corrode.github.io/content/blog/composition/index.md

 }
 ```

-And in fact, you can go one step further and extract the file type from the
+And in fact, you go one step further and extract the file type from the
 output file name.

 ```rust